spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups/35-ingress-cluster-group.md

     - Existing host clusters that you will add to a new Cluster Group. <br /><br />

-3. Add the ```ingress-nginx-host-cluster``` add-on profile to each host cluster. <br />
+3. Either add the ```ingress-nginx-host-cluster``` add-on profile to each host cluster, or manually configure your own ingress controller add-on profile with the customizations described in the [Prerequisites](devx/cluster-groups/ingress-cluster-group#prerequisites) section. <br />
     a.
 From the **Main Menu**, choose **Clusters** and select a cluster.<br />
     b.
 In the **Profile** tab, click **Add add-on profile (+)** and select ```ingress-nginx-host-cluster```. <br />
     c.
 Confirm and save your changes.
 <br />
-4. For each host cluster with ingress deployed, follow these steps to open a web shell, identify the External-IP of the LoadBalancer Service, and copy the record you will need to create a canonical Name (CNAME) Domain Name System (DNS) record:
+4. For each host cluster with an ingress controller add-on profile deployed, follow these steps to open a web shell, identify the External-IP of the LoadBalancer Service, and copy the record you will need to create a canonical Name (CNAME) Domain Name System (DNS) record:

     a.
 From the **Main Menu**, select a cluster.
 The cluster **Overview** tab displays.